newrelic/gatsby-theme-newrelic/packages/gatsby-theme-newrelic/README.md

 #### `forceTrailingSlashes`

-Determines whether created should include a trailing slash or not.
+Determines whether created pages should include a trailing slash or not.
 When enabled, this setting also ensures all links that use the `Link` component will append the trailing slash.